-What causes swollen lymph nodes?
+What are common causes of swollen lymph nodes?

 - Autoimmune disorders such as lupus or rheumatoid arthritis.